ph4mished/spectra/README.md

 #colorToggle will be called for global setting
 colorToggle = false

-#colorToggle is used for per call control or to override enabledColor control
 #forceColor is used for per paint() call color control or to override colorToggle control
 paint("[bold italic strike fg=yellow]WARNING[reset]")